bean-mhm/realbloom/USAGE.md

 ### XYZ CONVERSION

 Here we can alter how the XYZ values from a CMF table get transformed into RGB values in the working space.
-The *User Config* method should be used if a CIE XYZ I-E color spaces exists in the user config.
+The *User Config* method should be used if a CIE XYZ I-E color space exists in the user config.
 Otherwise, you can use the *Common Space* method and choose a color space that exists in both your config and RealBloom's internal OCIO config.

-With the *Common Space* method, the XYZ values will be converted from XYZ in the internal config to the common color space in the internal config, then from the common space in the user config to the working color space in the user config.
+With the *Common Space* method, the XYZ values will be converted from XYZ in the internal config to the common space in the internal config, then from the common space in the user config to the working space.

 ## Command Line Interface